JCW World Tag Team Championship

 The JCW Tag Team Championship is a professional wrestling tag team championship created and promoted by Juggalo Championship Wrestling.
-The current champions are The Outbreak (Abel Booker and Jacksyn Crowley), who are in their first reign as a team and individually.
-They won the titles by defeating The Brothers of Funstruction (Yabo the Clown and Ruffo the Clown) at Hallowicked on October 31, 2025 in Detroit, Michigan.
+The current champions are Choppa City (Atiba and Bruce Wayans), who are in their first recognized reign as a team and individually.
+They won the titles by defeating 2 Tuff Tony and Willie Mack on a June 19, 2026 taping of JCW Lunacy in Detroit, Michigan.